InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

 ---
 layout: post
-title: "Breaking Stereotypes: Do Bigger MLB Players Really Hit More Homeruns?"
+title: "Home Run Hunters: Finding MLB Players with the Best Batting Power and Home Run Efficiency"
 author: Injoong Kim
 description: "Do bigger players really hit more home runs?
-To answer this, I used web scraping to gather data on the height, weight, and home run stats of the 200 MLB players in 2023!
-Through this project, I hope you’ll get more familiar with web scraping and maybe even learn a few tips for your own data adventures.
+To answer this, I used web scraping to gather data on the stats of the 200 MLB players in 2023!
+Through this project, I hope you’ll get more familiar with web scraping and maybe even learn a few tips for your own project.
 Come check it out!"
 image:
 ---